WickedShell/clj-mavlink/README.md

 ##### system'id component'id sequence'id link'id

-A message can overide the default system-id, component-id, sequence-id and link-id by specifiying it as a keyword value binding in a message hash-map, for example
+A message can override the default system-id, component-id, sequence-id and link-id by specifying it as a keyword value binding in a message hash-map, for example

 ```
 {:message-id :heartbeat